 - Safety certifications are included in the program

-Employers prefer to hire electrician apprentices and network cabling specialists with job safety training.
+Employers prefer to hire electrician apprentices and network cabling technicians with job safety training.
 We give you an edge by including the following safety certifications in your training:

 - Working at Heights

 - Lockout & Tag Safety

 There is steady demand for electrician apprentices and network cabling technicians across Ontario.
 The healthy construction industry and growing population is creating jobs in both fields.

 Plus, Ontario’s investment in infrastructure, and new facilities for transit, healthcare, and education is expected to generate employment for electricians and network cabling technicians over the next several years.

 Job Options in Electrical Construction/Maintenance & Network Cabling

 Our graduates are qualified to pursue careers in the electrical construction industry and network cabling field.